cardano-scaling/alba/docs/rustdoc/centralized_telescope/main.md

 ## Overview
 - When $n_p$ is large, the rapid increase in potential proof tuples enhances the chances of finding a valid proof, simplifying the construction process.
-- For small $n_p$, the element distribution across bins becomes skewed, some bins may contain multiple elements while others remain empty.
+- For small $n_p$, the element distribution across bins is more likely to be skewed, some bins may contain multiple elements while others remain empty.
   - It reduces the probability of finding a valid proof in a single attempt.
 - Although the average number of elements per bin remains one, this imbalance increases the completeness error.
   - Prehashing can still be applied, but the error becomes more pronounced.